elliotcarr/MultDiff/README.md

 ## License

-See `LICENSE.txt` for MultDiff's licensing information.
+See `LICENSE.txt` for licensing information.